hugob1234/hugob1234/README.md

 Im 16 yrs old.

-Languages(i have experience with): python , html , css , javascript , ruby.
+Languages(i have used): python , html , css , javascript , ruby.

 I would like to work in the tech industry in future.